 The cross and crucifix are both sacramentals, defined as either objects (such as statues, medals, holy water, and rosaries) or prayers (such as blessings or chaplets) from the Church that can help prepare us to receive God’s grace.
 Sacramentals are not to be used as Divine Lucky Charms, however!
 We have to be open to doing God’s will in our lives for them to be effective.

 Although people often pray in front of a crucifix in church, you can say the Prayer Before A Crucifix elsewhere, such as at home, using one of many smaller ones available.

-The quote given at the end of the Prayer Before A Crucifix comes from Psalm 22:17-18, (also listed in some older prayer books as Psalm 21) composed by King David some eight centuries before Christ’s Passion.
+The quote given at the end of the Prayer Before A Crucifix comes from Psalm 22:17-18, (also listed in some older prayer books as Psalm 21).
+Tradition has it that it was composed by King David himself some one thousand years before Christ’s Passion.
 Our Lord was very much aware of the scriptural relevance of His mission while living as both God and a man among us in the 1st century.

 He clearly saw Himself as the suffering servant prophesied centuries earlier in Isaiah Chapter 53 whose wounds for our sins would heal us.
 Christ willingly submitted to His arrest at Gethsemane the night before His Passion, asking if He were to resist, “How then shall the scriptures be fulfilled, that so it must be done?”
 (Matt 26:54)

 Jesus’s sacrifice was indeed a precious gift for all of us and each one of us, for you, as well, as mentioned earlier.
 What does He ask from us in return?
 As we read in the Prayer Before A Crucifix “lively sentiments of faith, hope and charity,” as well as true contrition for our sins.